Wild dagga flowers

 Effects when smoking

 When smoked, Wild Dagga flowers deliver gentle, calming effects that make them perfect for unwinding after a long day.
-Users typically experience a mild sense of euphoria paired with pleasant light-headedness and an uplifted mood1.
+Users typically experience mild euphoria paired with pleasant light-headedness and an uplifted mood1.

-The effects are notably milder than cannabis, making Wild Dagga ideal for beginners or those seeking subtle relaxation without intensity.
+The effects are notably milder than cannabis.
+This makes the herb ideal for beginners or those seeking subtle relaxation without intensity.
 Most sensations last 30-60 minutes, with onset occurring within minutes of smoking.
-Individual responses vary significantly based on body chemistry and dosage.
+Individual responses vary based on body chemistry and dosage.

 Common physical sensations include: